AlbertoAltozano/StatisticalSimulatorsWeb/README.md

 *Tip: You can develop standard Shiny code here.
 Use Run App in RStudio to test logic interactively.*

-# 🌐 Compilating your Simulator and WebAssembly Export
+## 🌐 Compiling your Simulator and WebAssembly Export

 To integrate the simulator into the static website, it must be compiled from R to WebAssembly using `shinylive`.